DataDog/integrations-core/docs/dev/getting_started.md

 ## Scaffolding

-One of the developer toolkit features is the `create` command, which creates the basic file and path structure (or "scaffolding") necessary for a new integration.
+The `ddev create` command creates the basic file and path structure (or "scaffolding") necessary for a new integration.

 ### Dry-run